 The animals are medium in size, with deep bodies and generally of ponderous built.
 The head is usually small with a slightly protruded forehead.
-On an average the height behind the hump ranges from about 45 to 50 inches while the heart girth measures from about 58 to 60 inches.
+On average, the height behind the hump ranges from about 45 to 50 inches while the heart girth measures from about 58 to 60 inches.
 The ears are small, muzzle is large, horns, though of variable size, are generally short and thick.
 The hump is medium sized and firm.
 The dewlap is slightly pendulous.
 The sheath, though loose, is not excessively pendulous.
-These animals are considered excellent for draft as they have powerful hind and forequarters with a short back well-coupled with short but stout legs.
+These animals are considered excellent for the draft as they have powerful hind and forequarters with a short back well-coupled with short but stout legs.
 The hooves are exceptionally hardy, being black and flint-like.
-Dewlap is slightly pendulous.
-The animals have powerful hind and forequarters with a short back well coupled and the legs are short and stout.
-As draft animals they carry heavy timber at the rate of 2 to 3 miles per hour depending upon the type of terrain and can cover a distance of 20 to 24 miles per day.
+As draft animals, they carry heavy timber at the rate of 2 to 3 miles per hour depending upon the type of terrain and can cover a distance of 20 to 24 miles per day.

 Cows are poor milkers but attempts have been made to improve milk production by crossbreeding.
 Milk yield averages 530 kg (range 32 to 1,228 kg) in an average lactation period of 269 days (range 100 to 396 days).
-Average fat in milk is 4.3%.
+The average fat in milk is 4.3%.